Filing taxes doesn’t have to be the worst. For some, tax time can offer an opportunity to set some money aside for goals or a rainy day.

 For some, information and knowledge in a transparent market is enough to ensure they’re able to choose the best option.
 But for others, it comes down to having enough money to avoid more expensive products and services .
 Income alone is often not enough to ensure access to an affordable and beneficial choice, especially for people who are low-income or economically vulnerable.

 Everyone’s financial situation is different.
-Whether you are saving for your next car repair, a month’s rent, or for a personal goal , you are taking the first step to expand your choices by setting savings aside.
+Whether you are saving for your next car repair, a month’s rent, or for , you are taking the first step to expand your choices by setting savings aside.
 The power to say “no, thanks” to high-cost products can be one of the most powerful consumer protections of all.